collective live+work spaces

 Are children welcome?

-In hubs and larger properties, yes, in satellite and smaller properties, only at specific times of year.
+In large properties yes though may be restricted as in smaller properties, only at specific times of year.

 Our properties are both working and living spaces, and the community contract therefore requires that should you believe you may disrupt others, you must seek an indication from those already present in any given room that you will not disrupt them.
 Not all properties are suitably large to provide space for kids, however in larger properties there should be either indoor or outdoor space away from those working whom cannot be disturbed.
 In smaller ones a month or two every year will be chosen for families, and anyone else whom is happy to share the extra liveliness with them, the specific dates will be rotated from year to year to ensure it's not always the same time.
 If your children are older, cool and collected they'll be welcomed anytime in a pod.